 Georgia Tech's Institute Code for GRE registration is R5248, and CEE's department code is 1102.

 Georgia Tech's Institute Code for TOEFL registration is 5248, and CEE's department code is 65.

-What are the minimum GRE and TOEFL scores and undergraduate GPA for the graduate program?
+What are the minimum test scores and undergraduate GPA for the graduate program?

 New GRE scoring - Quantitative - 155